krytech/AirBnB_clone/README.md

 `(hbnb) `

-Simply type any valid command(s) listed above. `quit` to exit the interactive session.
+Simply type any valid command(s) listed above.
+Type `quit` to exit the interactive session.

 The HBnB CLI may also be used non-interacively by piping input to it from a shell: